Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs: Training Only BatchNorm

 In this section, we study freezing all other weights at initialization and train \emph{only} $\gamma$ and $\beta$.
 These parameters comprise no more than 0.64\% of all parameters in networks for CIFAR-10 and 0.27\% in networks for ImageNet.
 Figure \ref{fig:main} shows the accuracy when training only $\gamma$ and $\beta$ in red for the families of ResNets described in Table \ref{tab:deep-ResNets}.
 We also include two baselines: training all parameters (i.e., training normally) in blue and chance performance (i.e., random guessing on the test set) in gray.

 \textbf{Case study: ResNet-110.} We first consider ResNet-110 on CIFAR-10.
 When all 1.7M parameters are trainable (blue), the network reaches $93.3\%$ test accuracy.
 Since CIFAR-10 has ten classes, chance performance is 10\%.
-When training just the 8.3K (0.48\%) \batchnorm{} parameters that can only shift and rescale random features, the network achieves test accuracy of 69.5\%.
-This accuracy is well above chance, suggesting that these parameters have significant representational capacity.
-However, there is still a large gap between this performance and that of training all parameters.
+When training just the 8.3K (0.48\%) affine parameters that can only shift and rescale random features, the network achieves surprisingly high test accuracy of 69.5\%, suggesting that these parameters have noteworthy representational capacity.

-While our motivation is to study the role of the \batchnorm{} parameters, this result also has implications for the expressive power of neural networks composed of random features.
-All of the features in the network (i.e., convolutions and linear output layer) are fixed at random initializations; the \batchnorm{} parameters can only shift and scale the normalized activation maps that these features produce in each layer.
+While our motivation is to study the role of the affine parameters, this result also has implications for the expressive power of neural networks composed of random features.
+All of the features in the network (i.e., convolutions and linear output layer) are fixed at random initializations; the affine parameters can only shift and scale the normalized activation maps that these features produce in each layer.
 In other words, this experiment can be seen as training neural networks parameterized by shifts and rescalings of random features.
 In this light, these results show that it is possible to reach high accuracy on CIFAR-10 using only the random features that were available at initialization.

-\textbf{Increasing available features by varying depth and width.} From the lens of random features, the expressivity of the network will be limited by the number of features available for the \batchnorm{} parameters to combine.
+\textbf{Increasing available features by varying depth and width.} From the lens of random features, the expressivity of the network will be limited by the number of features available for the affine parameters to combine.
 If we increase the number of features, we expect that accuracy will improve.
 We can do so in two ways: increasing the network's depth or increasing its width.

 Figure \ref{fig:main} presents the test accuracy when increasing the depth (top left) and width (top right) of CIFAR-10 ResNets and the depth of ImageNet ResNets (bottom).
 As expected, the accuracy of training only \batchnorm{} improves as we deepen or widen the network.
 ResNet-14 achieves 48\% accuracy on CIFAR-10 when training only \batchnorm{}, but deepening the network to 866 layers or widening it by a factor of 32 increases accuracy to 82\% and 73\%, respectively.
 Similarly, ResNet-50 achieves 17\% top-5 accuracy on ImageNet, but deepening to 200 layers increases accuracy to 32\%. \footnote{In Appendix \ref{app:init}, we find that changing the BatchNorm initialization improves accuracy by a further 2-3 percentage points (CIFAR-10) and five percentage points (ImageNet top-5).}